eth-sri/diffai/README.md

 By now, it is well known that otherwise working networks can be tricked by clever attacks.
 For example [Goodfellow et al.](https://arxiv.org/abs/1412.6572) demonstrated a network with high classification accuracy which classified one image of a panda correctly, and a seemingly identical attack picture incorrectly.
-Many defenses against this type of attack have been produced, but very few produce networks for which *provably* verifying the safety of a prediction is possible (in a reasonable time).
+Many defenses against this type of attack have been produced, but very few produce networks for which *provably* verifying the safety of a prediction is feasible.

 Abstract Interpretation is a technique for verifying properties of programs by soundly overapproximating their behavior.
 When applied to neural networks, an infinite set (a ball) of possible inputs is passed to an approximating "abstract" network to produce a superset of the possible outputs from the actual network.
 Provided an appropreate representation for these sets, demonstrating that the network classifies everything in the ball correctly becomes a simple task.